 And should you call Holy Diver the best album ever of this powerful steamer called Dio?
 No, definitely not.
-But already very good and for sure producing this lighthouse, paving the way forward for the others and in my book much better, more powerful and rounded albums.
+But already very good and – for sure – it serves as a lighthouse.
+The record paved the way forward for the future and – in my book – much better, more powerful, and rounded albums.

 Record Rating: 8/10 | Label: Vertigo / Mercury | Web: Official Site